Image via Shutterstock

 Showing, not telling, is the most effective way to get customers engaged with your demo video.
 When done correctly, this is an opportunity to demonstrate your product and to show potential customers its value in a more engaging way.

 In this post, we highlight different brands that have each used video to demo their products, and we’ve given a couple of takeaway points to highlight what each demo does well.

 Google: Show and Tell with Weezer

 - It takes less than a minute — less than 30 seconds, in fact — to understand what Voice Search is, how it works, and how well it works.
 (Plus, it has Weezer.)

-- This is a promo video that appears in Google’s DemoSlam, a site “where amazing tech demonstrations battle for your enjoyment.”
+- This promo video appeared in Google’s DemoSlam, a site “where amazing tech demonstrations battle for your enjoyment.”
 That’s right.
 In a hot-or-not-style comparison, you get to watch and rate various demos of Google products, many uploaded by normal users.
 Talk about crowdsourcing useful content!

 Prezi: Keeping it Simple